Kimberley A. Minkel

 She resides in North Buffalo.

-Michael Bykowski is the Director of the Engineering
+John Schaefer is the Acting Director of the Engineering

-Department for the Niagara Frontier Transportation Authority (NFTA) where
+Department for the Niagara Frontier Transportation Authority (NFTA).

 Timothy P. Carvana

 Timothy P. Carvana is the Director of Health, Safety and